 Fillings and Sealants

-Tooth decay and cavities are common dental issues.
-Receiving a tooth-colored filling to restore your tooth helps prevent the problem from developing into something worse.
+Tooth decay and cavities are common dental problems.
+Getting a tooth-colored filling can help prevent the issue from getting worse.

 Tooth Fillings and Sealants